Yuval911/WPFDemos/README.md

 ![Wpf](https://user-images.githubusercontent.com/45973605/80872130-c8441e80-8cb8-11ea-8853-e955f08479ea.png)

-This is a nice introduction to WPF and I Hope you will find this repository valuable for you.
+This is a nice introduction to WPF and I hope you will find this repository valuable for you.